Josemaría Escrivá: Towards people

 "Escrivá de Balaguer was a very human saint", preached John Paul II.
 "All those who met him, whatever their culture or social status, felt he was a father, totally devoted to serving others, for he was convinced that every soul is a marvellous treasure; indeed, every person is worth all of Christ's Blood.
 This attitude of service is obvious in his dedication to his priestly ministry and in the magnanimity with which he started so many works of evangelization and human advancement for the poorest persons."

-Former numerary María del Carmen Tapia (born 1925), who worked with Escrivá for 18 years inside the organization, seven as his secretary, wrote in her book, Beyond the Threshold: A Life in Opus Dei, that Escrivá often became angry, and that as secretary in charge of recording his words and actions, she was not allowed to record anything negative that she witnessed.
-She claims she was subjected to abusive words from Escrivá, who called her filthy names, and then screamed during this meeting with both men and women present, upbraiding a member who helped Tapia send letters.
-She was kept prisoner in the headquarters of Opus Dei in Rome from November 1965 until March 1966.
+Former numerary María del Carmen Tapia (1925–2016), who worked with Escrivá for 18 years inside the organization, seven as his personal secretary, claimed in her book Beyond the Threshold: A Life in Opus Dei that Escrivá often lost his temper but that she was not allowed to record anything negative that she witnessed.
+Tapia also alleged that she was subjected to verbal abuse by Escrivá, who insulted and berated her in the presence of others.
+According to Tapia, while she was in charge of a female branch of Opus Dei in Venezuela, she was urgently summoned to Rome and then kept as a prisoner in the headquarters of the organization from November 1965 until March 1966, when she was finally compelled to resign from Opus Dei.
 "I was held completely deprived of any outside contact with the absolute prohibition to go out for any reason or receive or make telephone calls or to write or receive letters.
 Nor could I go out for the so-called weekly walk or the monthly excursion.
 I was a prisoner."

-However, some of his devotees claim that, through him, Opus Dei has been able to better the quality of life of many women, and refer to his respect for women and his interest in improving their lives.
+However, some of his devotees say that, through him, Opus Dei has been able to better the quality of life of many women, and refer to his respect for women and his interest in improving their lives.
 Historian Elizabeth Fox-Genovese, a Catholic convert, asserted that "Opus Dei has an enviable record of educating the poor and supporting women, whether single or married, in any occupation they choose."